levanroinishvili/observable-melt/README.md

 (Read [more](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/creating.md))

 ## Why Convert Cold to Hot
-Sometimes it is desirable to convert a cold observable to a hot one.
+Even in the world of observables it is sometimes desirable to heat things up a bit.
 For example, if we want to implement a ticker, which should get data from a remote server once a minute.
 If five observers were to subscribe to the underlying observable, we would not want the remote server to be queried five times a minute.
-Yet this is precisely what would happen if the observable is implemented, say, with `Observable.create()` without deliberatly 'protecting' the source from being 're-created' on each subscription.
+Yet this is precisely what would happen if the observable is implemented, say, with `Observable.create()` without deliberately 'protecting' the source from being multiple subscriptions.

 The `publish()` method, and of course now the `melt()` method, represent that deliberate 'protection' of the source.
-They both return a surrogate observable, which itself subscribes to the underlying source only once and then propagates events down to its own subscribers.
+They both return a surrogate observable, which itself subscribes to the underlying source only once, and then propagates events down to its own subscribers.

 ## Acquisition and usage